Existential Types in Practical Terms

 return Tuple(fun(first), *map(fun, rest))

-This simple example is enough to present a number of difficulties for a
+The example poses a number of difficulties for a

 static type system.
-For instance, what is the type of first
+For instance, what type do the patterns have?

 Existentials for closure environments